mauromotion/Steam-Game-Picker/README.md

 ### What's in the files:

 The main aplication resides in `app.py`.

 There also some functions that I wrote separatly for cleanliness in `helpers.py`.

 In `schema.sql` there's the actual schema used by SQLite to build the `library.sql` database.

-The css file for the style is in the `static` directory.
+The (vanilla ) CSS file for the style is in the `static` directory.

 All the HTML templates are in the `templates` directory.